 It was so sweet seeing Julia with her nieces and nephews.
 Truth to tell, Julia isn’t really a “kid person” (unlike her mother who wants to hold every baby she sees!)
 But sassy little Dorcas (Maria Beatriz’ daughter) wouldn’t let any of us hold her except “Tia Julia.”

 We were able to communicate through an interpreter.
 I shared Julia’s baby book with the family, and this was how I could show Marina that Julia always knew about her birth mother.
 Marina was part of Julia’s origin story, even before Julia was old enough to understand.
 This came as a great comfort to Marina.
 She told us again and again how important it was to her that Julia never felt abandoned.
 Today she was able to tell Julia that she loved her even as she was forced by crushing poverty to give up her newborn baby to an unknown American family.

 And Gregory?
 He made himself useful talking to the guys, including Marina’s husband (not Julia’s father) and Marcy’s husband.
 He was able to find out more about the family’s living conditions, their health and how we might be able to help.
-(My husband is awesome)
+(My husband is awesome.)

 As for me, I was finally able to say “thank you” to the woman who gave me my reason to live.
 In fact, I couldn’t seem to stop thanking her.
 And Marina must have said “thank you” to us 100 times for bringing Julia back to Guatemala and for taking good care of her and for our support over the years.
 It was a recurring loop of gratitude!
 Our words could never seem to express what was in our hearts.
-But I do believe the day brought a degree of closure for Marina.
-For all of us really.